zkmkarlsruhe/ofxTensorFlow2/README.md

     make DebugTF2

 ## Usage
-Each example contains code to train neural networks and export them as .pb files (SavedModel).
-However, we will provide already trained models.
+Each example contains code to create a neural network and export it as SavedModel.
+Neural networks require training which may take hours or days in order to produce a satisfying output.

-Models need to be placed in example_XXXX/bin/data.
+Therefor, we provide already trained models.
+Check the assets of this repository to find the trained models.

+When referring to the SavedModel we mean the parent folder of the exported neural network containing two subfolders assets and variables and a saved_model.pb file.
+Do not change anything inside this folder.
+However renaming the folder is permited.

+By default, the example applications try to load a SavedModel named "model" located in "example_XXXX/bin/data/".
+When downloading or training a model please make sure the SavedModel is at this location at has the right name (renaming may be necessary).

 Afterwards compile and execute the example.
+For example using make:
 ```bash
 cd example_XXXX
 make